 Listenwise Webinar - Envisioning Multimedia Text Sets

 Dr. Scott Petri is a High School History Teacher at John F. Kennedy High School in Valencia, California.
+He is the 2021 California Council for the Social Studies recipient of Outstanding High School Teacher of the year.
 He holds a Doctorate in Educational Leadership and a Masters in Educational Administration.
 He is a board member of the California Council for the Social Studies and the past President of the Southern California Social Studies Association.